Elijbet/Karma_Bank/README.md

-## My personal project: Karma Bank is a positive affirmation app that logs your positive experiences and gives them out later to brighten up your day.
+# My personal project: Karma Bank

+> Karma Bank is a positive affirmation app that logs your positive experiences and gives them out later to brighten up your day.

+# Feature Roadmap

 - Created Rails backend API that gives out JSON containing an array of Karmas, each made of an entry for Karma and date.